discordia-space/CEV-Eris/.github/PULL_REQUEST_TEMPLATE.md

 refactor: refactored some code
 config: changed some config setting
 admin: messed with admin stuff
-server: something server ops should know
+server: something server ops should know-->
 /:cl:

 <!-- Both :cl:'s are required for the changelog to work!
 You can put your name to the right of the first :cl: if you want to overwrite your GitHub username as author ingame. -->